learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 - Found a better growth opportunity/new challenge elsewhere
 - Wanted to try a new industry/experience

 If you were laid off or fired, below are a few ways to explain that elegantly.
 Remember to keep it very brief and do not complain or go into detail.
+If appropriate, share something you learned from the process.
+Most importantly, **don't lie about it.** If you're still processing the experience, especially if it was an emotional departure, be sure to talk with your coach and write a script to follow so you'll be prepared to explain how you left your last job.
+If you can move on quickly, the interviewer will too.

+If you were laid off:
+- "I transitioned out of the role following a company restructure/downsizing.
+Soon after I started working at Company X."
+- "The company decided to close down the division I was a part of.
+Following that I found a great opportunity doing X at Company Y."

+If you were fired:
+- "My manager and I decided to mutually part ways.
+I didn't fully understand their expectations when I started in the role."
+- "Regrettably, my performance didn't meet the company's expectations.
+Since then, I have reflected a lot on how I cam improve and am much more confident in my skills now."

 **What have you built?**